janpetzold/az305-learning/README.md

 With External Identities, external users can "bring their own identities."
 Whether they have a corporate or government-issued digital identity, or an unmanaged social identity like Google or Facebook, they can use their own credentials to sign in.
 The external user’s identity provider manages their identity, and you manage access to your apps with Microsoft Entra ID or Azure AD B2C to keep your resources protected.

+Application Proxy allows on-premises applications to use tokens from Microsoft Entra ID.

 **Entra B2B**:

 - With Microsoft Entra B2B, the external partner uses their own identity management solution.
 Microsoft Entra ID isn't required.